 Introduction – missing people

+Do you need to find and locate missing people?
 It goes without saying that it can be quite a traumatic time when a person you know such a friend or loved one goes missing.
 The effect that it can have is often devastating and leaves people with a range of feelings and emotions such as anger, depression, bewilderment, and even bereavement.

 Such a harrowing experience can also be emotionally confusing and, of course, highly distressing.
 When people go missing, they sometimes don’t consider the actual impact their actions will have on their loved ones.
 While people have the right to go missing, many adults and children often do so at a vulnerable stage of their lives.